 Although dried accessories might not be completely necessary for your bath bombs, they can definitely be fun if you want to experiment with different ingredients.
 This can especially be true if you’ve made bath bombs a few times before and want to venture into something different.
 Think about ingredients like dried flowers, rose petals, lavender, oatmeal and other natural elements that are known to be beneficial for the skin.
 Some people prefer to include artificial ingredients like glitter and plastics.
 However, those tend to have negative effects on many peoples’ skin, so it might be best to avoid those.

-Making Your Own Bath Bombs
+Making Your Own DIY Bath Bomb

 There are so many different things that you can include in your bath bomb recipe.
 From the basics of baking soda and Epsom salts to the fun elements like essential oils and dried flowers, you can find so many different ways to bring a little fun to your bath.

 We would love to connect deeper with you!